We’re not going to lie. Changi Village can be quite a nightmare to get to via public transport, especially if you’re not coming from the east.

 The tranquil ambience without the sight of super high-rise buildings that sets this waterfront park apart from others in Singapore.
 Or perhaps it’s the sound of airplanes making their way to Changi Airport and seeing them upclose that take me back to the time when I briefly lived on a Japanese island which is home to a military airbase.

-You’ll find massive playgrounds and open space for the little ones at Changi Beach Park as well – perfect for a day out with the fam!
+You’ll not only find massive playgrounds and open space for the little ones to play at Changi Beach Park, you can also watch airplanes getting ready to land at the nearby airport – perfect for a day out with the fam!

 Like this?
 Read more things to do here,